uwcmg/CMG_seqr/README.md

 "unset SPARK_CLASSPATH" and try again

 2) be sure to set the driver-memory and executor-memory to values that match your project e.g. from 5G for a trio to 30G+ for a larger cohort (if the size of the multivcf is very large).
 Currently I am using trial and error but a ratio memG/vcfG is coming...

+seqr will convert the dataset to Hail and load it into elasticsearch...

+If all goes well, go back to the web interface and use your uploaded data

+Happy Discovery!